Duke University: Undergraduate rankings

 In 2016, The Washington Post ranked Duke seventh overall based on the accumulated weighted average of the rankings from U.S. News & World Report, Washington Monthly, Wall Street Journal/Times Higher Education, Times Higher Education (global), Money and Forbes.
+Duke is accredited by the Southern Association of Colleges and Schools.

+Duke is often labeled as a Southern Ivy due to its similar academic excellence and social prestige of the eight Ivy League universities and institutions.

 In 2021, Duke was ranked fifth in the Wall Street Journal/Times Higher Education College Rankings, having risen five places in the past year.
 In addition, Duke was ranked second for student outcomes, tied with Harvard, M.I.T., and Stanford.
 The rankings take into account graduation rate, teaching reputation, graduate salaries, and student debt.

 In 2020, Duke was ranked 22nd in the world by U.S. News & World Report and 20th in the world by the Times Higher Education World University Rankings.
-QS World University Rankings ranked Duke 50th in the world for its 2023 rankings.
-Center for World University Rankings (CWUR) ranked Duke 20th globally in its 2020-21 report.
+QS World University Rankings ranked Duke 61st in the world for its 2025 rankings.
+Center for World University Rankings (CWUR) ranked Duke 20th globally in its 2020–21 report.
 Duke was ranked 28th best globally by the Academic Ranking of World Universities (ARWU) in 2019, focusing on quality of scientific research and the number of Nobel Prizes.
 The 2010 report by the Center for Measuring University Performance puts Duke at sixth in the nation.

 Duke also ranked 34th in the world and 12th in the country on Times Higher Education's global employability ranking in 2021.